XZES40/XZES40-Transformer/README.md

 # XZES40-Transformer

-*This project contains the Code, Code Documentation, Packaging, Tests, Examples, etc related to the Oregon State University + Apache Software Foundation Computer Science 2017 Capstone project.*
+*This repository contains the Code, Code Documentation, Tests, Examples, and Build/Dev infrastructure for the Oregon State University + Apache Software Foundation Computer Science 2017 Capstone project.*
+For more information about this project, see the project's [LaTeX document repository][capstone-repo]

 ## Build status